MrTrupen/vampires_idle/README.md

 ## Description

 **Vampires Idle** is an idle game developed in Godot where players manage a vampire kingdom.
-Upgrade spawners, level up heroes, and harvest their souls to enhance your vampire's power and conquer the night.
+Upgrade spawners, level up heroes, and harvest their souls to enhance your vampires power and conquer the world.

 ## Features